 Both options cut down your long-term utility costs.
 However, depending on your personal needs, one may be more beneficial than the other.

 The difference between hybrid solar panels and an off-grid system is the electrical grid backup.
-If you choose an off-grid system, your electrical needs completely rely on solar energy giving you full energy independence.
+If you choose an off-grid system, your electrical needs completely rely on solar energy.
+You are not connected to a utility or the grid.
 There is no risk of fluctuating costs or losing power from grid outages.
 But let’s hope your panels can generate enough power during the day for what you need.

 Going off-grid greatly reduces your carbon footprint, too, but it’s not fail proof.
 In fact, there is no backup during cloudy days (or months, for that matter) or when your system needs servicing.